 7.Secure from Cyber Attacks

 During the attack, the server load and processes touch the sky.
-So shared hosts usually suspend the account to save others’ properties.
+In the frightening case, shared hosts usually suspend the account to save others’ properties.

 #Use Cloudflare – Put security level high.
-You can also choose “I’m under Attack!” when you feel the hacker is just bombing you.
+You can also choose “I’m under Attack!” when you feel the hacker is to bomb you.

 #Use Wordfence Plugin – It will enable a firewall and scan your files to deduct suspicious code or files.